 Standard KLF03 vs. Variable KLF04

 The main decision often comes down to the KLF03 (standard) or KLF04 (variable temperature) model.
 If your primary need is simply boiling water for tea, coffee, or cooking, the KLF03 offers classic Smeg style and efficient performance.
-However, if you’re a connoisseur who enjoys a variety of hot beverages like delicate green teas, specialized herbal infusions, or pour-over coffee, the KLF04’s precise temperature control is an invaluable feature that will elevate your brewing experience.
+However, if you’re a connoisseur who enjoys a variety of hot beverages like delicate green teas, specialized herbal infusions, or pour-over coffee, the KLF04’s precise temperature control is an invaluable feature that will improve your brewing experience.

 Capacity Considerations: Standard vs. Mini Kettle